 Students with disabilities can participate in all school application processes.
 Students with disabilities who are served in regional programs will have school assignments based on their program needs as defined by their individual education plans (IEP).
 Contact Special Education at (919) 431-7334 for more information.

 Families can request a transfer to any other school in the district, with the exception of magnet and application schools.
 Families may also request assignment to the feeder pattern school based on the Choice Assignment Plan (2012-13).
-Only students who were enrolled in a WCPSS school during the 2012-13 school year and prior to December 11, 2012 are eligible for this priority.
+Only students who were enrolled in a WCPSS school during the 2012-13 school year and prior to December 11, 2012 are eligible for the feeder pattern priority.
+View Details >

 How are siblings prioritized?